Get 5% of discount using the code

 How much data does a Google Meet video call use?

-Google Meet’s data usage depends heavily on the video quality and the duration of your call.
+Google Meet’s data usage depends heavily on video quality and call duration.

 Google Meet data usage: